This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Do not eat or drink until you are able to swallow normally:
+Do not eat or drink anything until you are able to swallow normally:

 Start with soft foods, such as oatmeal, yogurt, or applesauce.
-Once you can eat soft foods easily, you may begin to eat solid foods.
+When you can eat soft foods easily, you may begin to eat solid foods.

 Write down your questions so you remember to ask them during your visits.